 Collision accidents can warp the car frame to an extent you can’t imagine.
-Once the collision repair efforts start, one of the first things a Seattle or Bellevue auto body technician will focus on is the car’s framework.
+Once the collision repair efforts start, one of the first things an auto body technician will focus on is the car’s framework.
 They will use laser frame diagnostic systems to achieve accurate shaping.
 Frame machines are also used here so that your vehicle will be repaired back to its pre-accident form.
 Such a process will take days, if not weeks, depending on how damaged your car is.

 Metalwork comes next.
 This is where the metal parts of your vehicle are replaced as needed.
 Every part will undergo the analysis of an electronic measuring system to ensure that the auto body and mechanical repairs are in line with factory standards.
 This is necessary to guarantee that the chassis is straight and the frame has structural integrity fit for driving.
 Wheel alignment and suspension repairs are also crucial here since it determines the maneuverability and safety of your vehicle while on the road.

 It’s important that the frame and mechanical repairs are done in synergy to avoid emergency adjustments.
 Experienced auto body service centers will know how to do this.

 Upon finishing the mechanical and frame repairs, your vehicle will be prepared for painting.
 Surfaces will be taped as needed before sanding and priming.
 After that, a base coat will be applied that is the same as the original, and that will be followed by a clear coat.
 Once the curing phase is done, your vehicle will undergo the glossy finishing step to bring back the shine it had before the collision.